dsherret/dax/README.md

 await $`echo ${srcDir}`;
 ```

-`PathRef`s can be created in the following ways:
+`Path`s can be created in the following ways:

 ```ts
 const pathRelative = $.path("./relative");